sm-sayem-hossain/Orbital/README.md

 ## Hardware Verification

 Orbital has been verified on real IBM Quantum hardware.
-The following result was obtained by submitting an actual VQE quantum circuit to ibm_kingston — a 156-qubit quantum processor located in Washington DC.
+The following result was obtained by submitting an actual VQE quantum circuit to ibm_kingston, a 156-qubit quantum processor located in Washington DC.

 ![IBM Quantum Job Result](results/ibm_quantum_result.png)